TheDataGuild/jupyter-notebook/README.md

    * SSH inbound, All traffic outbound
 5. Create an AWS instance
    * Run ```source configure_ec2_instance.sh \<instance name\>``` on your local machine to launch a VM on AWS
-6. Build the Docker container
+6. Build the Docker image
-   * Run ```docker build -t jupyter-notebook-py .``` on your local machine in the container subdirectory within the cloned repository
+   * Run ```docker build -t jupyter-notebook .``` on your local machine in the container subdirectory within the cloned repository
 7. Run the notebook container
    * Run ```docker-nb \<notebook password\>``` on your local machine
 8. Configure Jupyter notebook extensions